Red Beans and Sausage is the perfect comfort food dish!

 Better known as kidney beans, red beans and sausage is great for a Sunday meal or any cold day.
 Not only do I eat them when it’s cold, but I also eat beans all throughout the year, even in the summertime.

 This recipe has a semi-Louisianian flair hence the sausage.
 However, most Louisianians use andouille sausage which can also be used.

 As a matter of fact, I eat it for breakfast all of the time and use it for other dishes so I typically have some on hand.

 I love a one-pot meal.
 When I’m trying to relax, the last thing on my mind is washing a bunch of dishes.

 On the days that I am relaxing at home, particularly on a Sunday, I throw on a pot of beans and let them go.

-The beans are great with white rice and cornbread as well!
+The beans are great with white rice and /or cornbread as well!
 In the south, we eat beans with both rice and cornbread.
 I like to put the rice in the bowl first and then pour my beans on top, cornbread on the side.

 You may also like: